ibm-cloud-docs/power-iaas/cli-power-iaas-v1.md

                                         For snapshot all data volumes to be included in the snapshot must reside in the same storage tier and pool.
                                         Once set to false, cannot be set back to true unless all volumes attached reside in the same storage tier and pool.
       --virtual-cores int               New number of virtual cores assigned.
-  -v, --virtual-optical-device string   Attach or Detach a Virtual Optical Device to this instance.
-Valid values are "attach" and "detach".
+  -v, --virtual-optical-device string   Attach or detach a virtual optical device to this instance.
+Valid values are: attach, detach.
 ```

 **Examples**: